Travel Funds - Policies and Procedures

 Flow of paperwork for TGS Conference Travel Grant

-- When you receive the approval from both your advisor and the Department Assistant, complete a CTG application using the online form.
+- When you receive approval from both your advisor and the Department Assistant, complete a CTG application using the online form.
+For more information about TGS Conference Travel Grants visit this webpage.